Technology

 Short-comings of current pervaporation membranes

-Even though the many advantages of pervaporation and the available polymeric and ceramic membranes on the market, pervaporation is still not widely implemented in the chemical industry.
+Despite many advantages of pervaporation and available polymeric and ceramic membranes on the market, pervaporation is still not widely implemented in the chemical industry.
 This is mainly due to the fact that the currently commercialized polymer and silica and zeolite pervaporation membranes have some shortcomings.
 The state-of-the art polymer membranes have a limited application window in terms of temperature (up to ~100 °C).
 Moreover, the polymer membranes have limited resistance against organic solvents and acids.
-The alternatives, an all ceramic or a zeolite membrane, has a low hydrothermal and acid stability.
+The alternatives, and all ceramic or a zeolite membrane, has a low hydrothermal and acid stability.

-Want to learn more about the revolutionary organic-inorganic Hybsi® membrane that removes all these limitations?
+Want to learn more about the revolutionary organic-inorganic Hybsi® membrane that tackle all these limitations?
 Click here.